Australian Machine Gun Corps

-The Australian Machine Gun Corps was a corps of the Australian Army which was formed for service during World War I. It was established in early 1916 as part of a reorganisation of the Australian Imperial Force (AIF) in Egypt as preparations were made to transfer the bulk of the AIF's infantry divisions to Europe to take part in the fighting on the Western Front.
+The Australian Machine Gun Corps was a corps of the Australian Army which was formed for service during World War I. It was established in early 1916 as part of a reorganisation of the Australian Imperial Force (AIF) in Egypt as preparations were made to transfer the bulk of the AIF's infantry divisions to Europe to participate in the Western Front fighting.
 Initially, the corps was established into company or squadron sized elements, with a total of 20 companies being raised for service in Europe and four squadrons for service with the Australian Light Horse in the Middle East.
 In early 1918, the companies deployed to the Western Front were reorganised into five battalions, which were each assigned to an infantry division for defensive and offensive duties.
 These units were disbanded in mid-1919 following the end of hostilities.

 History

 The corps was formed in early 1916 following a reorganisation of the Australian Imperial Force (AIF) in Egypt, in the wake of the failed Gallipoli Campaign.
-As part of preparations to transfer the infantry elements to the Western Front, the AIF was doubled and at this time, the line infantry units were required to detach their machine gun sections to be grouped together into machine gun companies, which were then assigned at brigade level, with each company being equipped with 16 Vickers machine guns.
+The AIF was doubled as part of preparations to transfer the infantry elements to the Western Front.
+At this time, the line infantry units were required to detach their machine gun sections to be grouped together into machine gun companies, which were then assigned at brigade level, with each company being equipped with 16 Vickers machine guns.
 These men were subsequently transferred from the infantry to the machine gun corps.
 In implementing this restructure, the Australian Army mirrored similar changes that were occurring in the British Army around the same time, which had seen the establishment of the British Machine Gun Corps in October 1915.

 On the Western Front, the individual companies supported their brigades through the early battles of Australia's involvement: Fromelles, Pozieres, Mouquet Farm, Bullecourt and Ypres.
 Throughout this time the concept evolved, and by early 1917 a fourth company was added to each infantry division, being assigned at divisional level in addition to the three companies attached to each brigade.
 Finally, by early 1918, five machine gun battalions – the 1st, 2nd, 3rd, 4th and 5th – were raised from the existing 20 companies (designated 1 to 15, and 21 to 25), each with four companies and a total of 64 guns, assigned to each of the five divisions deployed to the front.
 These fought through the German spring offensive and the Hundred Days Offensive, being used in both defensive and offensive roles, but were disbanded in 1919.